Neuron summary (branched structure analysis)

 |

-The Neuron Summary includes lengths, areas, volumes, quantities, and complexity.
+Neuron Summary provides an overview of the selected neuron components: axons, dendrites, and cell body.
+The analysis includes lengths, areas, volumes, quantities, and complexity.
 Quantities include the number of nodes, terminations, and spines on the branched structures. |

 Analysis results

-Neuron Summary
+Neuron summary

-Structure names are assigned based on the tool selected for tracing/detection.
+Name: Structure names are assigned based on the tool selected for tracing/detection.
 Some modifications can be specified in Neurolucida or Neurolucida 360 tracing preferences.

-For tree structures, the numbers of nodes, ends, and spines are reported.
+Nodes, Ends, Spines: For tree structures, the numbers of nodes, ends, and spines are reported.
 If spines have been classified to identify spine type, numbers of specific spine types are reported.

 - Cell body: Total perimeter for all cell bodies included in the analysis.